How to establish gentle nose breathing at night

 Now we approach another fascinating topic: how much sleep is sufficient for a human being?
 Doctors tell us eight hours, which, I agree, is average for hyperventilators.
 When I over-breathed, my body required at least nine!
 Now, six or seven hours is usually sufficient.
 It seems that various levels of hyperventilation require various lengths of sleep: the more a person over-breathes, the more energy he loses, and the more sleep he needs.
 People whose Positive Maximum Pause is below ten seconds need lots of rest, while those who have achieved the norm could be satisfied with a few hours.
 Hagiographies tell us that many saints hardly slept at all and yet functioned in life better than most of us.
 The same is true with advanced yogis: their bodies can survive on the smallest amount of sleep and yet they are healthier and happier than an average person who spends one-third of life sleeping.

-Of course, for most people, a significant sleep reduction will remain a lofty goal; however, the reduction of hyperventilation will gradually make it more real, especially if you start using the Awareness Belt while asleep (Please note: people taking sleeping pills, should not use this tool; also, this tool should be used under supervision of a Buteyko Breathing Method specialist only).
+Of course, for most people, a significant sleep reduction will remain a lofty goal; however, the reduction of hyperventilation will gradually make it more real, especially if you start using the Awareness Belt while asleep (Please note: people taking sleeping pills, should not use this tool; also, this tool should be used under the supervision of a Buteyko Breathing Method specialist only).
 The nighttime belt could be the same as described in my previous blog, or wider and firmer.
-For children, it is recommended using a long scarf, which should be tied underneath their ribs with a knot in the back.
-This knot prevents a child from sleeping on their back and also gives a parent an opportunity to tighten “the belt” without waking the child.
+For children, it is recommended to use a long scarf, which should be tied underneath their ribs with a knot in the back.
+This knot prevents a child from sleeping on their back and also gives a parent an opportunity to tighten the belt without waking the child.

 You see, I was born a hyperventilator and therefore, according to Dr. Buteyko, will retain the tendency to hyperventilate throughout my whole life.
 So I need to control it.
 Only people who were born breathing normally (by Dr. Buteyko’s standards) are free of this inclination.
 By the way, Dr. Buteyko’s specialization in college was gynecology and later on in his life he worked with couples planning on parenthood, teaching them how to conceive and give birth to a baby free of hyperventilation.
 Babies born under his supervision were extremely healthy and also often had unusual abilities, which could qualify them as indigo children.
 In our Breathing Center, we pass this precious knowledge to future parents in an educational program called Buteyko Breathing Normalization Method Level 2.